 Stables, veterinary treatment and education

-In 2015, we started building stables for the horses and donkeys in which they are protected from the sun and have a place to rest.
+In 2015, we started building stables for the horses, donkeys and mules in which they are protected from the sun and have a place to rest.
 We also installed a water drainage system to prevent the annual destruction of stable constructions through heavy rainfall.
 Alongside these urgently needed measures, we began to train the animals' owners jointly with our partners in appropriate hoof care, feeding and general equestrian care.
 In addition, a FOUR PAWS team flies to Petra at least once a year in order to provide veterinary treatment.
 Just one year later, we saw first positive results: all the animals were in a much better state of health.

 Through generous donors in Jordan, several of the old carriages were replaced with new and much lighter ones.
 These carriages help to protect the health of the horses and donkeys, especially by easing their backs.
 Thanks to the support of the 'Robert Cave Memorial Fund' we were also able to distribute new harnesses that offer reliable protection from injury.
 Thanks also go to the PAF who helped with this initiative.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 Successful interventions for the equines in Petra, Jordan!